Sciatica refers to a persistent pain felt along the sciatic nerve,

 It is important to note that pain from sciatica often begins slowly, gradually intensifying over time.
 In addition, the pain can worsen after prolonged sitting, sneezing, coughing, bending, or other sudden movements.

-How can sciatica be treated?
+How can sciatic pain be treated?

 For most people, sciatica responds very well to conservative care, including chiropractic.
 Keeping in mind that sciatica is a symptom and not a stand-alone medical condition, treatment plans will often vary depending on the underlying cause of the problem.

 Chiropractic offers a non-invasive (non-surgical), drug-free treatment option.
 The goal of chiropractic care is to restore spinal movement, thereby improving function while decreasing pain and inflammation.
 Depending on the cause of the sciatica, a chiropractic treatment plan may cover several different treatment methods, including but not limited to spinal adjustments, ice/heat therapy, ultrasound, TENS, and rehabilitative exercises.
+In general, sciatica is treated by corrected the mis-alignment, performing muscle work to relax the muscle, and with flexion/distraction.
+Flexion/distraction is a treatment in which the vertebrae are gently separated to take pressure off of the disc and nerve.

 Can sciatica be prevented?

-While it’s not always possible to prevent sciatica, consider these suggestions to help protect your back and improve your spinal health.
+While it’s not always possible to prevent sciatica, consider these suggestions to help protect your back and improve your spinal health:

 - Maintain a healthy diet and weight